-During his more than 20-year career in the financial services industry, Mr. Penn has developed a network of financial sponsor relationships as well as relationships with management teams, investment bankers, attorneys and accountants provide us with access to substantial investment opportunities.
+During his more than 20-year career in the financial services industry, Mr. Penn has developed a network of financial sponsor relationships as well as relationships with management teams, investment bankers, attorneys and accountants that we believe will provide us with access to substantial investment opportunities.

-Our Investment Adviser has three experienced investment professionals in addition to Mr. Penn.
-These professionals, Salvatore Giannetti III, Whit Williams and Jose A. Briones, have, approximately, 55 years of experience in the mezzanine, private equity and leveraged finance businesses.
-Mr. Giannetti previously served as Partner in the private equity firm of Wilton Ivy Partners from 2004 to 2007.
-Prior to joining Wilton Ivy Partners, he was a Managing Director at UBS Securities LLC in its Financial Sponsors and Leveraged Finance Group from 2000 to 2001.
-Mr. Williams was an officer at UBS Securities LLC from 1996 to 2007, most recently as a Managing Director in its Financial Sponsors and Leveraged Finance Group.
-Mr. Briones was a Partner of Apollo Investment Management from 2006 to 2008.
-Prior to joining Apollo, he was a Managing Director in the Financial Sponsors and Leveraged Finance Group at UBS Securities LLC from 2001 to 2006.
+Our Investment Adviser has three experienced investment professionals, in addition to Mr. Penn, who are also partners.
+These professionals, Geoffrey Chang, Salvatore Giannetti III and Whit Williams, have a combined 44 years of experience in the mezzanine, private equity and leveraged finance businesses.
+Mr. Chang was previously a founding member and Principal of Audax Mezzanine from 2000 through 2007 and, prior to that was a Director in the Leveraged Finance Group at CIBC World Markets Corp.
+Mr. Giannetti previously served as Partner in the private equity firm of Wilton Ivy Partners from 2004 through 2007.
+Prior to joining Wilton Ivy Partners, he was a Managing Director at UBS Warburg LLC in its Leveraged Finance and Financial Sponsors Groups from March 2000 to November 2001.
+Mr. Williams was an officer at UBS Investment Bank from 1996 to March 2007, most recently as a Managing Director in its Leveraged Finance and Financial Sponsors Group.
 They are supported by a team of employees, including three investment professionals who have experience in middle-market investing, leveraged finance and capital markets.